-Checklist for international programme students and students taking freestanding courses
+Checklist for international students taking freestanding courses

-Last changed: 20 March 2024
+Last changed: 03 December 2024

 Where can I get at paper copy of my Notification of selection results (admission results)?